What You Need to Know About Rehabilitation Physician

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 372,400 jobs for Rehabilitation Physician in 2016.
+In 2016, there was an estimated number of 372,400 jobs in the United States for Rehabilitation Physician.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Rehabilitation Physician by 2026.
 Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.

 The states with the most job growth for Rehabilitation Physician are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.